 The course is 5000m (5K) long.
 The course is at Fountains Abbey, Ripon.
-The course is run on a mixture of solid paths and a minor section of cobble & wooden bridge.
+The course is run on a mixture of solid paths and a minor section of cobble & wooden bridge. road shoes are recommended in all weathers.
 Some sections of the course may accumulate mud, leaves and puddles after rain.
 Dependent on availability, marshals will be at key sections of the course, or signs will be in place.

 Please remember that the parkrun uses shared paths.
 For the continued success of the event, please give way to other park users.
 This won't hurt your time, it won't stop you from getting a PB and it will make sure everyone continues to enjoy the event.